Forgot password

 The Tiger of Madras is one of the most versatile players in the history of modern chess.
 He won titles in match, knockout, and round-robin formats, in multiple time controls, across various eras, and against different opponents.
 Six years as the undisputed world chess champion and eight in total, Anand’s reign is essentially sandwiched between two of the best players to ever play chess in the form of Kasparov and Carlsen.

 A gentleman, an elder statesman, and a trailblazer, he is single-handedly responsible for the emergence of elite-level modern Indian chess.
-Even now, he can throw down with the best players in the world, and he’s returned to the top ten of the world rankings in 2022 after what was mostly a pandemic-enforce absence.
+Even now he can throw down with the best players in the world, and he’s returned to the top ten of the world rankings in 2022 after what was mostly a pandemic-enforced absence.

 Garry Kasparov